Frequently Asked Questions

 We are happy to welcome some refugees, but we can't be overwhelmed.
 How many exactly are coming?

-Many American cities have been losing population as jobs move overseas and urban centers lose their appeal.
-Newcomers have been key to revitalizing urban areas, sprucing up houses and neighborhoods, launching and supporting small businesses and improving schools.
+Many American cities have lost population as jobs have moved overseas; urban centers tend to be less appropriate for the families.
+Newcomers have helped revitalize their communities, sprucing up houses and neighborhoods, launching and supporting small businesses and improving schools.
 In general, areas that have welcomed new Americans have seen their fortunes rise and opportunities expand.
-Local economies are not "zero sum games" where one pie has to be sliced up for everyone.
+Local economies are not "zero-sum games" where one pie has to be sliced up for everyone.
 Newcomers help make a bigger pie for all of us to get a piece of!

-Welcoming cities have seen their economies boom for all residents.
-Newcomers are job creators in our communities.
-Immigrants and refugees are very entrepreneurial, and in 2011 immigrants started 28% of new businesses even though they are only 13% of the population.
-These businesses employ all kinds of folks, and refugees are also customers for existing local businesses.
+Welcoming cities have seen their economies grow; these new residents create jobs wherever they live.
+Immigrants and refugees are very entrepreneurial; in 2011 immigrants started 28% of new businesses although they make up only 13% of the population.
+Their businesses employ all kinds of people, and of course, refugees are also customers for existing local businesses.
 An infusion of new talent and resources can be just what a struggling job market needs.

-Why are you helping people get on welfare?
+Why are you helping people who are going to end up on welfare?
 How long until they can stand on their own feet without any help?

 We are helping struggling families move, get shelter and meet their basic needs.
 There are services available for them that recognize the challenges that past traumas and relocation may create.
-The good news is that our new neighbors share our desire for self-reliance and independence, and use this support to enter our communities and start working as quickly as they can.
-How quickly depends on a lot of factors, like it does for anyone who is starting fresh in a new place, but our help jump starts the process and accelerates their acclimation and increases the likelihood they will be successful.
+The good news is that our new neighbors share our desire for self-reliance and independence, and use our support to enter communities and start working as quickly as they can.
+Just how quickly depends on a lot of factors, just as it does for anyone starting fresh in a new place.
+Programs in place to support immigrants jump-start the process and accelerate acclimation, making it even more likely they will be successful.

-My son's class is almost 50% ESL learners now.
+My son's class is already almost 50% ESL (English as a Second Language).
 They get more attention than American children.

-If any students in any school aren't getting the attention and instruction they need to succeed, that is a problem for all of us.
+If students are not getting the attention and instruction they need to succeed, we all share in the problems that ensue.
 The future of our country depends on educating all of our children.
-Refugee families share our concerns about our school system and we want to work together to make sure that all kids get the education they deserve.
+Refugee families share our hopes and dreams for their children.
+We want to work together to make sure that all kids get the education they deserve.

-Why is America always responsible for cleaning up every other country's problems? (in reference to foreign policy/civil war/genocide/etc).
+Why is America always responsible for cleaning up other country's problems (i.e. foreign policy/civil war/genocide/etc)?
 Why aren't you helping Americans instead?
 Why should this be our problem?

-America was founded on these values: that all men and women are created equal and that all people have rights no matter what they look like or where they come from.
-So how we treat refugees reflects our commitment to the values that define us as Americans.
+America was founded on the premise that all men and women are created equal and have equal rights, no matter what they look like or where they come from.
+Our treatment of refugees reflects our commitment to the values that define us as Americans.

-We believe that families should stick together, that we should look out for each other, and that hard work should be rewarded.
-Because its how you live your life and what you do that defines you here in this country.
+Everyone supporting refugee resettlement believes that families should stay together, that we should look out for each other, and that hard work should be rewarded.
+It is how we live our lives -- not what we do that defines us in this country.

-But despite these challenges, refugees can and do make homes and deep ties in their new communities.
-And in our experience, the more welcoming their new communities are, the better and faster newcomers feel part of their new home, learning languages and customs as well as adding richness to the local communities with some of the sights, sounds and flavors of their previous home.
+Despite these challenges, refugees can and do make homes and deep ties in their new communities.
+There are countless stories of refugees and immigrants who have succeeded and surpassed expectations as independent, hard working and assimilated members of our communities.
+In our experience, the more welcoming their new communities are, the better and faster newcomers feel part of their new homes, learn languages and customs, and add their own richness to their local communities with the sights, sounds, and flavors of their countries.